material-foundation/material-dynamic-color-flutter/README.md

 ### Color and color scheme harmonization

-How do we ensure any particular color (i.e. semantic or custom color) looks good next to a user's dynamically-generated color?
+How do we ensure any particular color (i.e. semantic/custom color) looks good next to a user's dynamically-generated color?

 This package provides two extension methods, `Color.harmonizeWith()` and